wilsonzlin/minify-html/README.md

 If an entity is unintentionally formed after decoding, the leading ampersand is encoded, e.g. `&&#97;&#109;&#112;;` becomes `&ampamp;`.
 This is done as `&amp` is equal to or shorter than all other entity representations of characters part of an entity (`[&#a-zA-Z0-9;]`), and there is no other conflicting entity name that starts with `amp`.

-It's possible to get an unintentional entity after removing comments, e.g. `&am<!-- -->p`.
+Note that it's possible to get an unintentional entity after removing comments, e.g. `&am<!-- -->p`; minify-html will **not** encode the leading ampersand.

-Left chevrons after any decoding in text are encoded to `&LT` if possible or `&LT;` otherwise.

 ### Comments